syntalos/edlio/docs/intro.rst

 4. Support datasets of multiple modalities: Electrophysiology, Tables, Matrices, Video recordings, ...
 5. Allow massively parallel write and read access on the level of individual datsets

-The EDL format is a specification for a storage layout for experiment data, with primary focus on neuroscientific data.
-It was originally devised exclusively for the `Syntalos <https://github.com/bothlab/syntalos>`_ DAQ system, which has governed many of its design decisions.
+The EDL format is a specification for a storage layout for data from scientific experiments, with primary focus on neuroscientific data.
+It was originally devised exclusively for the `Syntalos <https://syntalos.github.io/>`_ DAQ system, which has governed many of its design decisions.

 Architecture Overview
 =====================